vica781/Discover-Amber_2/README.md

 -   **Contact Me Page**

-      - The 'Send Me a messagr' from of the Contact Me page allows the user to send a message or give feedback.
+      - The 'Send Me a messagr' from of the Contact Me page allows the user to send a message, ask question or give feedback.
         - The user is asked to provide their name, email address and telephon number.
         - Sending the message will result in a new tab showing the results (at the moment the user is simply shown the formdump.codeinstitute.net page with the data they submitted displayed)